CEDEL2: Corpus Escrito del Español L2 (version 3)

 CEDEL2 web interface (version 1):Athanasios Georgopoulos (Universidad de Granada)

-CEDEL2 web interface (version 2 = this version): Mario Barcala, NLPgo.
+CEDEL2 web interface (versions 2 and version 3): Mario Barcala, NLPgo.

 CEDEL2 participants:

-CEDEL2 is the result of thousands of anonymous volunteers who generously participated online from different countries.
+CEDEL2 is the result of thousands of anonymous volunteers and some paid participants who participated online from different countries.
 A small group of them participated in situ at the Universidad de Granada during the oral recordings.
 Participants read an informed consent form first and participation was entirely voluntary.
 Ethics approval was granted by the Human Research Ethics Committee at the Universidad de Granada.We thank all participants for their help!

 CEDEL2 data-collection collaborators: